google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 Problems:
 * Too many points to draw conclusions
-* There may be a higher concentration of points in some areas, but in this format we cannot tell
+* There may be a higher concentration of points in some areas, but in this format we cannot tell.

 Image Details:
 * [bad-scatter-plot.png](http://www.google.com): Copyright Google